jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-09-18-dbt-guide/index.md

 ## Automatic Deployment

-As the CI process executes tests in multiple phases, we assume the release is deployed to the dev environment automatically, and it can done so by executing the following command.
+As the CI process executes tests in multiple phases, we assume the release is deployed to the dev environment automatically, and it can be done so by executing the following command.

 ```bash
 TARGET=dev